2018 Illinois gubernatorial election

-The 2018 Illinois gubernatorial election took place on November 6, 2018, to elect the governor of Illinois, concurrently with the 2018 Illinois general election and other midterm elections.
-Incumbent Republican governor Bruce Rauner ran for re-election to a second term in office, but was defeated by Democratic nominee JB Pritzker.
-This was one of eight Republican-held governorships up for election in a state that Hillary Clinton won in the 2016 presidential election.

-As of 2025, this is the last Illinois gubernatorial election where the incumbent was defeated, and the last time the Governor’s office in Illinois changed partisan control.
+The 2018 Illinois gubernatorial election took place on November 6, 2018, to elect the governor of Illinois.
+Republican Governor Bruce Rauner ran for reelection to a second term in office, but was defeated by Democratic nominee JB Pritzker.
+This is the most recent Illinois gubernatorial contest in which an incumbent was defeated and the last time the governorship of Illinois changed partisan control.